Trail Information

 Woodsville to Lisbon 10.3 miles

-This section is on the Ammonoosuc Rail Trail.
-Share the trail with ATVs, they support the upkeep for the trail through their permit fees.
-The surface is ballast, dirt and some occasional gravel.
+The surface of this rail trail is ballast, dirt and gravel, with sections of a smooth solid ledgpack..
+Sometimes the surfaces are tedious, but take your time, it gets better, nice riding, then worse again.
 This is a scenic rail trail which travels alongside the Ammonoosuc River and through the woods.
-There are 3 bridges, 2 over the river, and one goes underneath the historic Bath Covered Bridge.
-Go up to the cove bridge and cross it to find food and beverage.
+There are 3 bridges, 2 over the river, and the trail goes underneath the historic Bath Covered Bridge.
+Go up to the covered bridge and cross it to see The Brick Store (unfortunately closed now).
 Watch for potholes and washboard, particularly at road crossings and the gates..

 Lisbon to River Road 3.7 miles